Industrial Sewing

 If you can’t find what you’re looking for in our FAQ section below, use our online submission form.

-This program is approved by the Registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.
+This program is but not subject to review by the Private Training Institution Regulatory Unit of the Ministry of Post-Secondary Education and Future Skills.
+Students may not file a claim against the Student Tuition Protection Fund in relation to this program.